Plandek Metric of the Week: Commits Without a Pull Request

-It measures all merges to master that have not been peer reviewed (i.e. do not have a related pull request).
+It measures all merges to master that has not been peer-reviewed (i.e. do not have a related pull request).
 This is generally considered as poor engineering practice and a potential security concern, particularly in organisations with engineers of variable experience and varied familiarity with the code base.

 It is also a popular metric for delivery teams focused on DevSecOps, as effective DevSecOps recognises that teams and engineers themselves need to consistently put engineering security at the heart of their daily routines and processes.

 As shown in the expanded view of CWPR above, the measure allows Teams Leads and Engineering Managers to review CWPR rates by committer and repo over time.
 The advanced filter functionality within Plandek also enables more detailed breakdowns such as by ticket issue type, ticket labels, and ticket status.